beyzanurkeskin/Turkish-Diacritization/README.md

 3. Use the trained model to make predictions on the test data.
 4. Display the predicted sentences along with the original ones.

-## License
-Include the license information for your project.